 A deduction is allowed for contributions made to organizations that are charitable, religious, scientific, literary, artistic, or educational in purpose.
 A corporation can deduct up to 10% of taxable income, with some adjustments.
 Excess contributions may be carried forward for up to five years.

-A charitable deduction was enacted in 1933.
-In 2001 the separate charitable contribution deduction for the Minnesota tax was repealed, and the federal deduction was adopted.
+Minnesota enacted a charitable deduction in 1933.
+In 2001 the Minnesota charitable contribution deduction was repealed, and the federal deduction was adopted.